-- 2.1 This application is for planning permission for a mixed use development of residential and commercial use.
-The residential element is described by the applicant as a 'retirement village' consisting of a mix of types of residential accommodation for persons aged over 55 years.
-The majority of the proposed accommodation would fall within the C2 use class as 'Residential Institutions' with a small number of C3 use class as 'dwelling houses'. - 2.2 The commercial uses would include uses falling within the following use classes: A1 (Shops), A3 (Restaurants and Cafés), B1 (Business Offices) and D1 (Non-Residential Institutions). - 2.3 Access is the only 'Reserved Matter' for consideration at the outline stage.
-Appearance, landscaping, layout and scale would all therefore be matters reserved for consideration in a Reserved Matters application that would follow, if outline planning permission were granted. - 2.4 The key matters for determination in this outline application are as follows:- - the acceptability of the principle of the proposed uses including quantum, type and proportion of different uses; - the acceptability of the proposed vehicular accesses to the site; and - other material planning considerations, including matters such as flood risk, drainage, highway impact and ecology. - 2.5 A detailed site layout plan has been provided, although this is for illustrative purposes only, and is not for approval.
-This plan is provided to demonstrate that the quantum of development proposed could be accommodated at the site, alongside other necessary infrastructure, including for example, parking provision and flood attenuation measures.
-The layout of development shown on the illustrative layout plan may not be the layout that comes forward for consideration at a later reserved matters stage.
+- proposed accommodation would likely fall within the C2 Use Class as 'residential institutions' with a small number of C3 Use Class as 'dwelling houses'. - 2.3 The commercial uses would include uses falling within the following Use Classes: A1 (Shops), A3 (Restaurants and Cafés), B1 (Business Offices) and D1 (Non-Residential Institutions). - 2.4 Access is the only 'Reserved Matter' for consideration at the outline stage.
+Appearance, landscaping, layout and scale would all therefore be matters reserved for consideration in a Reserved Matters application that would follow, if outline planning permission were granted. - 2.5 The key matters for determination in this outline application are as follows:- - the acceptability of the principle of the proposed uses including quantum, type and proportion of different uses; - the acceptability of the proposed vehicular accesses to the site; and - other material planning considerations, including matters such as flood risk, drainage, highway impact and ecology. - 2.6 A detailed site layout plan has been provided although this is for illustrative purposes only and is not for approval.
+This plan is provided to demonstrate that the quantum of development proposed could be accommodated at the site alongside other necessary infrastructure, including, for example, parking provision and flood attenuation measures.
+The layout of development shown on the illustrative layout plan may not be the layout that comes forward for consideration at a later Reserved Matters stage.